 - June 2019: quanTA members, internal and external, participated in a scientific session on mathematical analysis of quantum structures at the Canadian Mathematical Society Meeting.

-- March 2019: Founding Director Steven Rayan and External Advisory Board members Lindsay LeBlanc and Joseph Maciejko were awarded a Tri-Agency New Frontiers in Research (Exploration Stream) fund on the theme of "Topology and the Next Generation of Quantum Materials".
+- March 2019: Founding director Steven Rayan and External Advisory Board members Lindsay LeBlanc and Joseph Maciejko were awarded a Tri-Agency New Frontiers in Research Fund (Exploration Stream) grant on the theme of Topology and the Next Generation of Quantum Materials.

 - October 2018: Prior to quanTA's ratification as a research centre within the University of Saskatchewan, quanTA is invited to join Geometry Labs United, a network of experimental geometry labs, centres, and institutes in the United States.

-quanTA is funded by the Natural Sciences and Engineering Research Council of Canada through its Discovery Grant program (held by individual faculty associated with the Centre) and through the Canadian Tri-Agency's New Frontiers in Research Fund (Exploration Stream), as well as by the Pacific Institute for the Mathematical Sciences.
+FundingquanTA is funded by the Natural Sciences and Engineering Research Council of Canada through its Discovery Grant program (held by individual faculty associated with the Centre) and through the Canadian Tri-Agency's New Frontiers in Research Fund (Exploration Stream), as well as by the Pacific Institute for the Mathematical Sciences.
 We also gratefully acknowledge the University of Saskatchewan's College of Arts & Science for investing in the Centre.